Tony Blair says NHS is finished unless private sector used more

 He said that despite “pockets of excellence”, the NHS is falling behind the healthcare systems in other countries, as many services remain “slow and unresponsive to digital transformation”.

-Embracing the private sector would open the NHS to providers where the “incentives of funding and accountability are designed to encourage innovation”.
+Embracing the private sector would open the NHS to providers where the “incentives of funding and accountability are designed to encourage innovation”, he added.

 Sir Tony said the NHS App has opened the door to partnership with the private sector in “ways that were not possible before”, creating “opportunities for greater choice and competition”.